 - For boundaries, what is getting in the way of me taking action?

-3. Say what you mean and mean what you say.
+3. Say what you mean and mean what you say

 Be sure that your actions are not self-serving, at the expense of others.
 Your interactions shouldn’t be about “winning” or taking as much as possible.
 Consider what’s fair for everyone, given the setting and relationship.

-4. Reinforce your boundary.
+4. Reinforce your boundary

-If it starts to become overwhelming, seek guidance from a neutral party, such a licensed behavioral health specialist, who can objectively look at your situation and help you through the process.
+If it starts to become overwhelming, seek guidance from a neutral party, such as a licensed behavioral health specialist, who can objectively look at your situation and help you through the process.

-5. Reconsider the relationship.
+5. Reconsider the relationship

 If the other person truly values and respects you, and your boundary is something any reasonable person would support, they will respect your boundary.
 If they refuse, you have all the information you need about what the future holds if you stay in the relationship.